 Enjoy your NLP training.
 It is well-worth your investment.

-Author: Roger Ellerton is a certified NLP trainer, certified management consultant and
+Author: Roger Ellerton is a certified NLP trainer, certified management consultant and the founder and managing partner of Renewal Technologies.

 Copyright © 2006, Renewal Technologies Inc. All rights reserved.